kenlasko/k8s/manifests/database/mariadb-operator/README.md

 * [UCDialplans](/manifests/apps/ucdialplans)
 * [VaultWarden](/manifests/apps/vaultwarden)

 All databases are replicated to 3 Kubernetes nodes using Galera for high-availability.
-It is also replicated to a [standalone MariaDB instance(/mariadb-standalone)], should the Galera cluster go down.
-For even more resilience, the databases are replicated to a Docker-based MariaDB instance running on the NAS as well as a remote MariaDB instance running in Oracle Cloud.

 This uses the [MariaDB Operator](https://github.com/mariadb-operator/mariadb-operator) instead of the original, more manual Bitnami MariaDB Helm chart.
 Information about that deployment can be found [here](/mariadb)